linuxserver/docker-syncthing/README.md

 * `-p 22000` Listening Port
 * `-p 21027/udp` Discovery Port

+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it syncthing /bin/bash`.

 ### User / Group Identifiers

 Sometimes when using data volumes (`-v` flags) permissions issues can arise between the host OS and the container.
 We avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
 Ensure the data volume directory on the host is owned by the same user you specify and it will "just work" ™.